RPG fired at police station in Punjab's border district of Tarn Taran | Law-Order

 Saanjh Kendra centre provides services like copy of FIRs, passport verification and no-objection certificates.

+Earlier in May, a rocket-propelled grenade (RPG) was fired at the Punjab Police's intelligence headquarters located in Mohali.

-Director General of Police Yadav, who visited the site, said that according to preliminary investigation conducted so far, the grenade was fired by using the RPG from the highway at 11.22 pm and it hit the Suvidha Centre of the Sarhali police station.
+Director General of Police Gaurav Yadav, who visited the site, said that according to preliminary investigation, the grenade was fired by using an RPG from the highway at 11:22 pm and it hit the Suvidha Centre of the Sarhali police station.

 Yadav said police have recovered the rocket launcher and propeller.

-A forensic team and a squad of the army have reached the site.
+The police are exploring all angles and theories.
+The handlers and operators in Pakistan and elements which were in touch in Europe and North America and their links are also being probed to arrest the real perpetrators, he said.

+The DGP further said the movement of drones has increased, especially in Tarn Taran and Amritsar, and last month many drones were shot down.

-To a question, the DGP said there appears to be many similarities of this attack with the Mohali RPG attack incident, though forensic details were being examined.
+To a question, the DGP said there appears to be many similarities between this attack and the Mohali RPG attack incident, though forensic details were being examined.

-The projectile first struck the iron grills of the gate of the police station and then hit the Saanjh Kendra centre.
+The projectile first struck the iron grills of the gate of the police station and then hit the Saanjh Kendra.
 The windowpanes of the Saanjh Kendra were damaged in the incident.

 There were some police personnel present at the police station when the incident took place.